Public-Health-Scotland/R-Resources/using SMRA with R.md

 The odbc package is required to connect to the database.
 The readr and dplyr packages (both belonging to the tidyverse set of packages) are also recommended if you would like to execute SQL queries saved in external files and store data in tibbles.

 N.B. if you don't already have these packages installed, you will get an error saying that there is no such package in the library.
 In this case, click the "install" button in the 'Packages' tab in the lower right hand pane of the RStudio server.
-Type odbc(or other required package name) in the pop up and it will be installed.
+Type odbc(or other required package name) in the pop-up up and it will be installed.
 Then run the library(package) code again.
 Alternatively, you can use code to install the package(s), e.g.:

     install.packages("odbc")